The World of Llowellen: Play-by-forum & Roll20 Virtual Tabletop.

 Once a character’s race has been decided, any racial modifiers to their ability scores should be applied.

-6. Spend skill points.
-Your class description has a section titled “Skills”, refer to this section to determine how many skill points you have at 1st level.
+6. Spend skill points: Your class description has a section titled “Skills”, refer to this section to determine how many skill points you have available to spend.

-For example, if you are playing a ritual warrior your class description reads “Skill Points at 1st Level: (4+ Intelligence bonus) x4.
-Therefore, if your Intelligence score is 15 your ritual warrior has 24 skill points to spend.
+For example, if you are playing a ritual warrior your class description reads “Skill Points at 1st Level: (4+ Intelligence bonus) x4.”
+Therefore, if your Intelligence score is 15 your ritual warrior has 24 skill points to spend at 1st level (and more if you begin play at a higher level).

 Each class is more proficient at certain skills than others and these are called class skills.
 Class skills are listed in the same section of the class description.
 It costs 1 skill point to buy 1 rank in a class skill.
 It costs 2 skill points to buy 1 rank in any other skill.

 7. Select feats and talents: It is important at this point to decide whether or not the character (regardless of race) is unbound or not.
-This decision affects the character’s initial feats and will have lasting consequences throughout the character’s life.
-For more information on the Unbound see Chapter Five: Feats and Talents in Monte Cook’s Arcana Evolved.
+By far, the vast majority of people have a true name which they gained during a naming ceremony during their adolescence – but not everyone.
+A rare few remain unnamed or unbound and this decision affects the character’s initial feats and will have lasting consequences throughout their life.

 9. Buy equipment: A character’s starting funds and the equipment available to them will vary greatly depending upon the campaign.
-A player should confer with the GM for these specifics.
+A player should confer with the GM or the appropriate Gazetteer for these specifics.

-10. Complete character sheet: All of the above details and other specifics such as age, height and weight should be recorded on the character sheet.
+10: Complete character sheet: All of the above details and other specifics such as gender, age, height and weight should be recorded on the character sheet.
 At this point all the character needs is a name and a reason to adventure!